What is the Orlando Manufactured Gasification Plant site?

 What impact will the cleanup have on local neighborhoods?

 During the second phase of cleanup; periodic road, sidewalk and parking lane closures along Robinson Street are expected.

 Work will for the most part take place during the day, avoiding nights and weekends, and contractors will be required to follow odor and dust control procedures to minimize any impact on surrounding neighborhoods.

 Air quality and odors will be monitored to maintain safety standards during work.

-When will the cleanup start?
+When will the second phase of cleanup start?

 For more information, please visit: